-How would you describe the New Technology Institute?
+How would you describe the School of Games, Film and Animation?

 It’s an industry focused school - pioneering, challenging and fun.
 It’s a place where students can find and hone their specific skillset and learn how to utilise their abilities within a safe, studio-simulated environment which ultimately help them land employment within competitive sectors and thrive within a career.

-What’s your favourite thing about working for NTI?
+What’s your favourite thing about working for the school?